 If you regularly experience extreme fatigue or muscle and joint aches, it may point to a condition like Addison’s disease.
-At Fort Wayne Endocrinology, Ashok Kadambi, MD, Desiree Heim, NP-C, and Crystal Webb, NP-C, specialize in diagnosing and treating Addison’s disease.
-To make an appointment at the practice in Fort Wayne, Indiana, call the office or use the online booking feature today.
+At Fort Wayne Endocrinology, Ashok Kadambi, MD and Crystal Webb, NP-C, specialize in diagnosing and treating Addison’s disease.
+To make an appointment at the practice in Fort Wayne, Indiana, call the office at 260-436-1248.

 Addison’s disease is a rare disorder characterized by adrenal insufficiency.
 It occurs when your adrenal glands –– located just above your kidneys –– produce too little of certain hormones, like cortisol and aldosterone.